 Instructions

 - Pour into the rimmed glasses.
-Serve the shots with lime wedges and enjoy!
+Top each with Sprite and serve the shots with lime wedges and enjoy!
 Please drink responsibly.

 Nutrition